Mike Sserumaga

 Michael Sserumaga (born 3 August 1989 in Kampala) is a Ugandan football player, who plays for SC Villa.

 Career

-He began his career at Police Jinja before transferring in August 2007 to the youth side from Helsingborgs.
+He began his career at Police Jinja before transferring in August 2007 to the youth side from Helsingborg.
 He was promoted to the senior squad for the 2008 season.
 However during a training session with Ugandan club KB Lions he suffered a severe ankle injury that ruled him out for almost a year.

-In September 2009, Sserumagga signed a one year contract with Uganda Revenue Authority SC to rehabilitate himself back to form and secure a return to Europe.
+In September 2009, Sserumagga signed a one-year contract with Uganda Revenue Authority SC to rehabilitate himself back to form and secure a return to Europe.
 Uganda’s Caf Champions League representatives Bunamwaya S.C. signed Sserumaga for a 6 month contract.

 In February 2011, he joined the Rwandan side Rayon Sport.

 International

 His debut for the Uganda national football team was on 8 June 2008 against Benin.